-When students and families receive invitations to join prestigious organizations like the National Honor Society (NHS) or the National Society of High School Scholars (NSHSS), it’s easy to feel flattered and eager to accept.
-However, before making a decision, it’s essential to take a closer look at what each organization offers.
-In this article, College Transitions will provide a comprehensive analysis to help answer the question—Should I join NSHSS or NHS?
+When students and their families get invitations to join groups like the National Honor Society (NHS) or the National Society of High School Scholars (NSHSS), it can feel exciting and special.
+But before you decide, it’s important to understand what each group is about.
+In this article, we’ll help answer the question—Should I join NSHSS or NHS? and explain what each organization offers.

 What is the National Honor Society (NHS)?